DigiBP/Team-Basler-Fasnacht/README.md

 <ins>Remote appointment:</ins>

-If the reason was OP discussion a remote appointment is proposed to the patient.
+If the reason is "PRE-OP CONSULTATION" a remote appointment is proposed to the patient.
 A link with further instructions is sent by email upon registration.

+If the selected reason is "SICKNESS" but the PAIN LEVEL is < 5 the DMN is advising a remote appointment.

+If selected reason is "Injury" but the PAIN LEVEL is between 1 and 4 and the DAYS DURATION is < 4, the DMN recommends a remote appointment.

 <ins>Physical appointment:</ins>

-If the reason was sickness, a physical appointment is proposed to the patient.
+If the reason was "SICKNESS" and the PAIN LEVEL is >= 5 the DMN suggests a physical appointment to the patient.
 An email with detailed instructions about the appointment is sent to the patient.

+If selected reason is "Injury" but the PAIN LEVEL is between 4 and 6 and the DAYS DURATION is < 4, the DMN recommends a physical appointment.

 <ins>Emergency:</ins>

-The emergency appointments are the "injury" related ones.
-When injury is selected as reason, an emergency appointment is proposed and the instructions to seek emergency is sent out to the patient´s email.
+For an emergency advice, the input values for DMN must be "Injury" as reason, >= 7 PAIN LEVEL and >=4 DAYS DURATION.

 ### <ins>Implementation</ins>